COVID Vaccine Alert: Immediate sign-ups at Marshall, MO, Walmart

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 4:48 a.m.
-Monday, our team of content producers have found immediate openings on Wednesday, March 17, Thursday, March 18, and Friday, March 18, at the Marshall, MO, Walmart, at 855 Cherokee Drive.
+As of 5:05 a.m.
+Tuesday, our team of content producers have found immediate openings on Monday, March 22, at the Marshall, MO, Walmart, at 855 Cherokee Drive.

 Click here to go to the registration page and search for zip code 65340.